 What’s Causing the Error?

 Depending on what you did with your system, your mileage may vary.
-There is no concrete reason for this problem
+There is no concrete reason for this problem.

 Just like with the proxy script error, the problem is with the automatic Windows LAN settings.
 Once you disable the automatic LAN settings, things should go back to normal in an instant.

 If you are still facing the waiting for proxy tunnel error, reboot Windows and try again.
-From time to time, the settings are locked and needs a simple reboot to apply the new settings.
+From time to time, the settings are locked and the system needs a simple reboot to apply the new settings.

-Hope that helps.
 Personally, the error is resolved for me after disabling the automatic LAN settings option.
-If it did not help you, check for any incompatible drivers and also undo any major changes like changing system settings, installing new software, etc., in the last few days.
+If you are still facing the issue, check for any incompatible drivers and undo any major changes like installing new software, changing network settings, changing system settings, etc., in the last few days.
 More often than not, undoing the problematic changes should solve the issue.